rothsandro/eleventy-notes/Features/Dynamic Content.md

 ## Example: Featured notes

 You may want to create a list of featured notes on the [[Start page]].
-You can create this list manually using [[Wiklinks]] or, as we will see in this example, you can use Eleventy Notes' dynamic content features to render the list dynamically.
+You can create this list manually using [[Wikilinks]] or, as we will see in this example, you can use Eleventy Notes' dynamic content features to render the list dynamically.

 ### 1. Define featured notes